 intro

-symptom”, or maybe you havenβtβbut if you work with Git long enough, thereβs a good chance youβll run into it.
+You might have heard of the “recursive .gitignore symptom”, or maybe you havenβtβbut if you work with Git long enough, thereβs a good chance youβll run into it.
 Itβs one of those sneaky issues that can cause unexpected behavior in your repositories, making files disappear from Git tracking when you least expect it.

-file, expecting only specific files to be ignored, but suddenly, entire directories or deeply nested files go missing from Git.
+Imagine this: you set up your .gitignore file, expecting only specific files to be ignored, but suddenly, entire directories or deeply nested files go missing from Git.
 Whatβs going on?
-This is what we call the recursive .gitignore
+This is what we call the recursive .gitignore symptomβand in this post, weβll break down why it happens and how to fix it.

-What Causes the Recursive .gitignore
+What Causes the Recursive .gitignore Issue?

-file works by defining patterns for files and directories that Git should exclude from tracking.
+The .gitignore file works by defining patterns for files and directories that Git should exclude from tracking.
 However, due to certain syntax rules, this can lead to unintended recursive behavior.
 Here are the most common reasons:

 1. Ignoring Entire Directories (Unintentionally)

-Consider this rule in .gitignore
+Consider this rule in .gitignore:

 /build/

-contains important subdirectories or files you need to track, they will also be ignored, which might not be what you intended.
+This tells Git to ignore the entire build/ directory at the root level.
+However, if build/ contains important subdirectories or files you need to track, they will also be ignored, which might not be what you intended.

-π‘ Fix: If you want to exclude most files in build/
+π‘ Fix: If you want to exclude most files in build/ but keep some, you can modify .gitignore like this:

 /build/*

-2. Overly Broad Wildcards (*
+!/build/keep_this_file.txt2.
+Overly Broad Wildcards (*)

 Example: